 To use a hybrid disk resource, the ExpressCluster X Replicator DR license is required.
+Above resources are not listed on the resource list of the Builder (online version) if the licenses of those are not registered.

 Monitor resources

 A monitor resource monitors a cluster system.
 The following monitor resources are currently supported: